September 29, 2025

-The School of Christian Studies and Humanities invites you to the inaugural Lyceum: Forum for Christian Thinkers, Writers, and Scholars.
+The School of Christian Studies and Humanities invites you to the annual Lyceum: Forum for Christian Thinkers, Writers, and Scholars.

 Location: Woods Great Room | Ornelas Student Center